Orange County Termite Control

 When you get the news that you have drywood termites staying in your home, your initial reaction may be to want to bomb (bug bomb, that is) your home to eradicate it of any living thing.
 However, we like to start with a much less invasive and more effective method of local treatment.
 The first thing to know about drywood termites is that they are named as such because they don’t require rotting or damp wood to survive in the way that dampwood termites do.
 In addition, they can thrive in wood without the need for much water, soil, or anything else.
 Because of this, they are excellent stowaways that can enter your home by some pretty unexpected methods.
 All they need to bore into wood is a small opening or nook.
 These openings can even be as innocuous as wooden joints or sections under a roof.
 Another fun surprise is that they can easily live within wooden furniture and enter your home in that new table you got a great deal on at a yard sale.

 As you can see, these are hearty little things, which is why you need an effective treatment that reaches them at their source.
 Identifying them is an important factor in knowing how and where to treat them.
 A telltale sign of drywood termites is frass pellets.
 Because they need room for their nests when boring into wood, they create holes where they kick their droppings out of the nests to provide ample space for their colonies, leaving mysterious piles around as their calling card.
+According to our research, most clients have chosen us when searching Orange County termite companies simply because of our reputation and being specialist termite guys.

 Termite Damage Repair